maria-mihaescu/Spinodal-decomposition/README.md

 - The interaction parameter is then $\Omega = Z*E[eV]*1,60218 \text{e-}19$ in [J]
 - The temperature in K at which the Gibb's free energy will be calculated in the (X_B, eta) space. **(for example 550 K)**

-The ranges for the order parameters are set:
+The ranges for the order parameters can also be set by the user, however the length of the three ranges have to be the same and in the configuration file we have :
 - The composition $X_B = \frac{1}{2}(X_B^\alpha+X_B^\beta)$ with $X_B^\alpha = N_B^\alpha / N$ , $X_B^\beta = N_B^\beta / N$ fraction of sites occupied by B atoms (similarly with the A atom $X_A^\alpha$, $X_A^\beta$) is set to be between **$0 \le X_B \le 1$** moreover we have **$X_A = 1- X_B$**
 - The long-range order parameter (LRO) $\eta= \frac{1}{2}(X_B^\alpha-X_B^\beta)$ is set to be between **$-0.5 \le \eta \le 0.5$**, moreover we have that  | $\eta$ | $\le$ min($X_B , X_A$)